WikiLeaks: Financing

+2010–2013

-The Wau Holland Foundation, one of the WikiLeaks' main funding channels, stated that they received more than €900,000 in public donations between October 2009 and December 2010, of which €370,000 has been passed on to WikiLeaks.
+The Wau Holland Foundation, one of the WikiLeaks' main funding channels, stated that it received more than €900,000 in public donations between October 2009 and December 2010, of which €370,000 has been passed on to WikiLeaks.
 Hendrik Fulda, vice-president of the Wau Holland Foundation, said that every new WikiLeaks publication brought "a wave of support", and that donations were strongest in the weeks after WikiLeaks started publishing leaked diplomatic cables.
-According to Assange, WikiLeaks' media partnerships for the cables earned them almost $2 million three months after they started publishing.
-In December 2010, the Wau Holland Foundation stated that Julian Assange and three other permanent employees had begun to receive salaries.
+According to Assange, WikiLeaks' media partnerships for the cables earned them almost $2 million three months after it started publishing.
+WikiLeaks was paid £150,000 by Al Jazeera and Channel 4 for two five-minute video clips about the Iraq War Logs.
+In December 2010, Assange said that WikiLeaks received €100,000 a day at its peak and the Wau Holland Foundation stated that Julian Assange and three other permanent employees had begun to receive salaries.

 During 2010, WikiLeaks received over $1.9 million in donations.
-About $930,000 came through PayPal donations, with the rest coming through bank transfers.
-In 2011, donations dropped sharply and WikiLeaks received only around $180,000 in donations, while their expenses increased from $519,000 to $850,000.
-In 2012, WikiLeaks raised only $68,000 through the Wau Holland Foundation and had expenses more than $507,000.
-Between January and May 2013, Wau Holland Foundation was only able to cover $47,000 in essential infrastructure for WikiLeaks, but not an additional $400,000 that was submitted "to cover publishing campaigns and logistics in 2012".
+In 2011 donations dropped sharply and WikiLeaks received only around $180,000 in donations, while their expenses increased from $519,000 to $850,000.
+Al Jazeera offered WikiLeaks $1.3 million for access to data.
+During September 2011 WikiLeaks began auctioning items on eBay to raise funds.
+Wikileaks started accepting bitcoin in 2011 as a currency which could not be blocked by financial institutions or a government.
+In 2012, WikiLeaks raised $68,000 through the Wau Holland Foundation and had expenses more than $507,000.
+Between January and May, Wau Holland Foundation was only able to cover $47,000 in essential infrastructure for WikiLeaks, but not an additional $400,000 that was submitted "to cover publishing campaigns and logistics in 2012".

+David Allen Green wrote in The New Statesman in 2011 that there was "no other sensible way of interpreting" leaked non-disclosure agreements other than WikliLeaks seeing itself "as a commercial organisation in the business of owning and selling leaked information".
+Becky Hogge, who had signed the agreement, wrote that "the NDA certainly is poorly drafted, and it may be terrible PR.
+But remember that WikiLeaks is an organisation conceived and run by computer hackers" and suggested that WikiLeaks was attempting to "engage with the commercial media on its own terms".